microfoam/maximal/README.md

 FILE: waves/solved-##-DESCRP_tricksy.txt ("##-DESCRP" provides a historical index number and a short 6 letter description of the originating issue)

 Files named in this format represent short sequence text files with a tricksy microfoam nature.
-Typically, tricsky strings were at one point problem strings that were problematically cinched by maximal.
+Typically, tricsky strings were at one point problem strings that were problematically cinched by lineup.
 After developing the code to conduct MHA successfully on a new tricksy string it is renamed as "solved", given a number, and a description.
-These file names and sequences should never be modified because they are used for historical comparisons of different versions of maximal.
+These file names and sequences should never be modified because they are used for historical comparisons of different versions of lineup.
 These files are now stored in waves/ subdirectory.

 UPDATE #1 FOR RECENT VERSIONS (surf-themed): Solved synthetic sequences in the example corpus are saved in the waves/tubespit/ sub-directory.